ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Experimental Results

 \section{Experimental Results}

 We apply \textsc{ZoPE} to a variety of problems, first comparing its runtime to existing solvers on the ACAS Xu benchmark and linear optimization problems.
 We then showcase how it can be used to solve problems with more complex objectives.
 In several of these experiments we use a conditional GAN trained to represent images from a wing-mounted camera on a taxiing aircraft.
 The conditional GAN has four inputs, two of which are the crosstrack position and heading while the other two are latent inputs.
 We also use a state estimation network which takes as input a 128-dimensional image of the taxiway and outputs the state of the aircraft.
 The GAN and state estimation network can be combined in series.
 All timing is done on a single core of an Intel Xeon 2.20GHz CPU and with an optimality gap of \num{1e-4} unless otherwise specified.
+All queries use hyperrectangular input sets; in future work it would be valuable to explore the runtime consequences when splitting non-hyperrectangular input zonotopes as well.